Krisell/Krisell/README.md

-Web developer and DevOps at Teachiq in Gotenburg, Sweden.
+Web developer and DevOps at Teachiq in Gothenburg, Sweden.

 M.Sc. in EE but with my heart in CS.